Porth beach in summer

 Porth is our backdrop…

-Bright pops of colour and a healthy dose of leopard print rule the day at independent fashion and lifestyle store, Roo’s Beach.
-Set slap bang in the centre of Porth, Roo’s is a destination, bringing cleverly curated brands to the rails — we’re talking GANNI, vintage Levi’s, and Damson Madder.
+Bright pops of colour and a healthy dose of leopard print rule the day at independent fashion and lifestyle store, R:Place.
+Set slap bang in the centre of Porth, R:Place is a destination, bringing cleverly curated brands to the rails — we’re talking GANNI, vintage Levi’s, and Damson Madder.

 Owner Roo says, “We often take our models onto the sand, using Porth as our backdrop for our photoshoots.
 The sand, sea and sky all add some coastal spirit to our shots and help people imagine wearing our clothes out in the real world.”